Skip to main content

 Events

 Events are a new powerful system that allows you to spawn mobs when something happens.
-Currently the block_broken, mob_killed, and custom events are supported.
+Currently the block_broken, mob_killed, command, and custom events are supported.

 Events are defined in events.json and have the following structure: